ser/phpbb-nagios/README.md

 `WARNING. phpBB forum is ON.
 The current 3.1.2 version is NOT up to date.
 45993 from 67887 registered users activated their accounts.
 Topics: 8473.
 Posts:
 299845.
 Files: 7634.`

+#### How do I connect nagios/icinga to this information?

+For all monitoring I am personally using passive checks.
+This is a script I am running from cron every five minutes:

 ## The author